From Pointless to Dangerous

 It's unfortunate that these scams are sold on the market today, as they mislead patients and don't deliver on their promises.
 Their false advertising drives patients to waste time and money, and their products don't provide results for ink removal.
 Yet, they are still sold to patients that are looking to erase their tattoo without the cost associated with laser treatments.

-As a laser tattoo removal provider, you'll want to know the basics about these other methods on the market and how to respond to patients that ask questions about them.
+As a laser tattoo removal provider, it's important to know the basics about these tattoo removal methods and how to respond to patients that ask questions about them.

 This article explores the different tattoo removal alternatives that are marketed today and the science explaining why they are scams.